Slavery and Human Trafficking Statement

 Suppliers must be committed to and have respect for the protection and preservation of human rights.
 While it is the responsibility of each supplier to define its own policy and approach to the issue of human rights, suppliers’ values and business principles must be consistent with that of Securitief and the United Nations Declaration of Human Rights.
 Suppliers are expected to comply with applicable international and local legal requirements in their countries of operation.

-Suppliers must not use forced labour, whether in the form of prison labour, indentured labour, bonded labour, or otherwise.
+Suppliers must not use forced labor, whether in the form of prison labor, indentured labor, bonded labor, or otherwise.

-Suppliers must not use child labour.
-Suppliers are required to comply with applicable child labour laws and employ only workers who meet the applicable minimum legal age requirement in their countries of operation.
+Suppliers must not use child labor.
+Suppliers are required to comply with applicable child labor laws and employ only workers who meet the applicable minimum legal age requirement in their countries of operation.

 This statement is made in accordance with Section 54 of the UK Modern Slavery Act 2015 on behalf of the companies listed below for the financial year ending December 31, 2019.